-- Represented pension plan in an IRS audit involving employer contribution rates and accruals.
-After the production of documents, and working closely with the IRS, the IRS closed its audit without further action against the plan;
+- Represented a pension plan in an IRS audit involving employer contribution rates and accruals.
+After the production of documents, and working closely with the IRS, the agency closed its audit without further action against the plan;

-- Represented a pension plan in an audit where the IRS conducted an onsite examination of the plan and met with plan counsel, the plan actuary and plan office personnel.
-The IRS closely examined the plan’s administration and the tax returns (Form 5500).
-By letter, the IRS closed its audit without further action noting that no change to the plan’s Form 5500 was necessary;
+- Represented a pension plan in an audit where the IRS conducted an onsite examination of the plan and met with plan counsel, the plan actuary, and plan office personnel.
+The IRS closely examined the plan’s administration and tax returns (Form 5500).
+By letter, the IRS closed its audit without further action and noted that no change to the plan’s Form 5500 was necessary;

-- Represented plan administrator of a welfare plan against the IRS’ levy of a penalty for failure to timely file a Form 990.
-We responded to the IRS demonstrating compliance and provided proof of said.
+- Represented a plan administrator of a welfare plan against the IRS’ levy of a penalty for failure to timely file a Form 990.
+We responded to the IRS demonstrating compliance.
 By letter, the IRS abated the penalty and took no further action; and

-- Represented plan sponsor of welfare plan in an IRS audit regarding employment taxes.
+- Represented a plan sponsor of a welfare plan in an IRS audit regarding employment taxes.
 The IRS asserted a failure to pay employment taxes and levied late payment and late filing fees and interest for a period of four years.
-We evaluated the IRS’ claim and met with the IRS.
+We evaluated the IRS’s claim and met with the IRS.
 We obtained a reduction in the amount owed to the IRS.
 After receiving payment, the IRS closed its audit.
-Upon closure of the IRS’ audit, the U.S. Department of Labor then audited the plan regarding the impact of said employment tax payment on the plan’s financial statements.
-We demonstrated to the Department the methodology used to amend the financial statements.
-Shortly thereafter, by letter, the Department closed its audit.
+Upon closure of the IRS’s audit, the U.S. Department of Labor then audited the plan regarding the impact of the employment tax payment on the plan’s financial statements.
+We demonstrated to the department the methodology used to amend the financial statements.
+Shortly thereafter, by letter, the DOL closed its audit; and